taytayfujif/i-need-pizza/README.md

 add a new key called "orderTime", assign it a value of "20 minutes"
 ```
 ### Stretch Goals
-- figure out how to iterate over an objects keys and values, test this on the objects you have already created
+- Figure out how to iterate over an objects keys and values, test this on the objects you have already created

 Resources